pypy/pypy/pypy/doc/stm.rst

 To build a version from sources, you first need to compile a custom version of gcc(!).
-See the instructions here: https://bitbucket.org/pypy/stmgc/src/default/gcc-seg-gs/
+See the instructions here: https://bitbucket.org/pypy/stmgc/src/default/gcc-seg-gs/ (Note that these patches are being incorporated into gcc.
+It is likely that future versions of gcc will not need to be patched any more.)

 Then get the branch `stmgc-c8`_ of PyPy and run::